mui/material-ui/docs/data/joy/components/typography/typography.md

 :::

-### Removing the scale
+### Removing the default scale

-If you want to create a fully customized scale using your own key-value pairs, you can clear the built-in values by assigning `undefined` to them in the theme.
+To remove any unused typographic levels (for example, if you're building your own fully custom scale), you can clear the built-in values by assigning `undefined` to them in the theme.

 ```js
 extendTheme({